Some notes on a method for proving inequalities by computer: Mathematical fundamentals of Remezes based method for proving inequalities

-\end{th} Polynomial Remez algorithm (second Remez algorithm \cite{Remez_1934}) is an iterative procedure which results are, with the chosen accuracy, the minimax polynomial approximation and numerical estimate of the absolute error of approximation \cite{Fraser_Hart_62}, \cite{EW_Cheney_66}.
-The proof of effectiveness of polynomial Remez algorithm is given in \cite{EP_Novodvorski_IS_Pinsker}, \cite{EW_Cheney_66}.
-In the case of two times continuously differentiable function, such that values $\pm\hat{\delta}$ from (\ref{de_la_Vallee-Poussin}) exist in the end-points $t_{0} \!=\! a$, $t_{k+1} \!=\! b$ and in $k$ interior $t_{i}$-points also, then the rate of convergence of polynomial Remez algorithm is quadratic \cite{Veidinger_60}, \cite{J_F_Hart}.
-On the basis of Maple computer program and the numapprox package, the result of polynomial Remez algorithm are, with the chosen accuracy, the minimax polynomial approximation \mbox{$P(x) := \hat{P}(x)$} and numerical estimate of the absolute error \mbox{$\delta: = \hat{\delta}$} \cite{Geddes_93}, \cite{Malesevic_07}.
-If it is not possible to determine the minimax polynomial approximation in Maple program there appears a message that it is necessary to increase accuracy \cite{Geddes_93}, \cite{Malesevic_07}.
+The proof of effectiveness of the polynomial Remez algorithm is given in \cite{EP_Novodvorski_IS_Pinsker, EW_Cheney_66}.
+In the case of twice continuously differentiable function $g(x)$, such that values $\pm\hat{\delta}$ from (\ref{de_la_Vallee-Poussin}) exist in the end-points $t_{0} \!=\! a$, $t_{n+1} \!=\! b$ and in $n$ interior $t_{i}$-points also, the rate of convergence of the polynomial Remez algorithm is quadratic \cite{Veidinger_60, J_F_Hart}.
+Based on the computer program {\sf Maple} and the {\sf numapprox} package, the results of the polynomial Remez algorithm are, with the selected accuracy, the minimax polynomial approximation $\hat{P}(x)$ and the numerical estimate of the absolute error $\hat{\delta}$ \cite{Geddes_93, Robinson_05}.
+If it is not possible to determine the minimax polynomial approximation in the program, a message appears that it is necessary to increase accuracy \cite{Geddes_93, B.Popov_O.Laushnyk, Robinson_05, Mayans_06} and \cite{Malesevic_07}.

-Next, according to the Proposition \ref{Prop_1} for proving $g(x) > 0$ it is sufficient to use polynomial Remez algorithm for the minimax polynomial approximation of the function $g(x)$.
-On the other hand, it is possible to use the varieties of rational Remez algorithms \cite{Cody_70}, \cite{Litvinov_94}.
-In this case we have well-known problems with convergence of these algorithms \cite{PP_Petrushev_VI_Popov}, \cite{Litvinov_94}.
+Next, according to the Proposition \ref{Prop_1} for proving $g(x) \!>\!
+0$ it is sufficient to use the polynomial Remez algorithm of the minimax polynomial approximation of the function $g(x)$.
+On the other hand, it is possible to use the varieties of rational Remez algorithms \cite{Cody_70, Litvinov_94}.
+In this case, we have the well-known problems with convergence of these algorithms \cite{PP_Petrushev_VI_Popov, Litvinov_94, Dunham_04}.

-On the basis of the previous considerations we can determine the method from the article \cite{Malesevic_07} more precisely by statement:
+Based on the previous considerations, we can determine a method from the article~\cite{Malesevic_07} more precisely by the following statement.